 Tourist Attractions in Bangalore

-Bangalore has a number of art galleries which house a collection of beautiful paintings and other art objects.
-Two of the most famous art galleries in Bangalore are the Venkatappa Art Gallery (which consists of a collection of paintings by such famous artists as R. Venkatappa, M. F. Hussain, N. S. Bendre and Rekha Rao) and Karnataka Chitrakala Parishat (opened in 1976, the gallery has a rich collection of traditional paintings and other artifacts).
+Bangalore has a number of art galleries that house a collection of beautiful paintings and other art objects.
+Two of the most famous art galleries in Bangalore are the Venkatappa Art Gallery (which consists of a collection of paintings by such famous artists as R. Venkatappa, M. F. Hussain, N. S. Bendre, and Rekha Rao) and Karnataka Chitrakala Parishat (opened in 1976, the gallery has a rich collection of traditional paintings and other artifacts).

-Experience the thrilling sport of Go karting at the Kingfisher Speedzone.
+Experience the thrilling sport of Go-karting at the Kingfisher Speedzone.
 Set up a short while back at Whitefield, this 22 ft wide cement track can accommodate around six cars at a time.
 A separate track is available for kids.

 Neeladri Amusement and Water Park

-Spread over an area of 30 acres, the park is a combination of water and amusement park and consists of over 40 exciting and fun-filled rides as also a video game arena, restaurants, ice cream parlors and other fun-filled activities.
+Spread over an area of 30 acres, the park is a combination of water and amusement park and consists of over 40 exciting and fun-filled rides as also a video game arena, restaurants, ice cream parlors, and other fun-filled activities.

 Things to Do

 Shopping at Bangalore is an absolute pleasure with everything ranging from traditional clothes to beautiful jewelry available at a bargain.
-From the big shopping malls to the roadside vendors, you will find everything such as silk clothes, wooden items, gold and silver jewelry and incense, which also have the advantage of being produced locally, thus available at a cheap price.
+From the big shopping malls to the roadside vendors, you will find everything such as silk clothes, wooden items, gold and silver jewelry, and incense, which also have the advantage of being produced locally, thus available at a cheap price.
 Articles of daily use can be purchased from the Super Markets.
 The major shopping areas of Bangalore are the Mahatma Gandhi Road, Brigade Road and Commercial Street.